districtr/districtr/docs/05landmarks/coi.md

 The [`DataLayersPlugin`] is used for both regular districting mode and COI mode.
 Thus, `community` must be conditioned upon throughout the plugin.
 The `DataLatersPlugin` is also a behemoth that selects different layers based on different places.
-This is done in more detail in [Chapter 10].
+[Chapter 10] explains this in more detail.

 - First, labels must be switched to display "community" or communities."